huridocs/uwazi-documentation/admin-docs/translating-your-collection.md

 To translate the Uwazi interface using CSV import:

-Step 1: If you aren't already in possession of a **CSV file** containing the translated interface terms, then you must first create a **CSV file** on your computer.
-The file should include one column for the terms in English and then separate columns for each language into which you wish to translate the interface.
-Column head names for all columns should be the name of the language written in English (e.g. English, Russian, Spanish).
+Step 1: If you aren't already in possession of a CSV file containing the translated interface terms, then you must first create a CSV file on your computer.
+The first column within the file should be labeled “Key” and include the list of terms in English.

-Step 2: Populate the **CSV file** with the interface terms and their corresponding translations.
 Each term should occupy its own row.

+Step 2: The next column should be labeled with the name of the target language, as written in English (e.g. “Russian”, “Spanish”, “Swahili”), and include the corresponding translations of the English-language terms.
+For example, here’s a sample CSV file viewed as plain text:

+And here’s the same file viewed in a spreadsheet program:

 Step 3: Save the **CSV file** in UTF-8 format on your computer.